Is the Japan Rail Pass Worth It in 2024?

 5. Make Seat Reservations

-You can also make seat reservations for any future trips when you exchange your voucher for the actual pass.
-When I exchanged my voucher, I made my seat reservations for my next 3 train trips.
+When you exchange your voucher for the actual pass, you can also make seat reservations for future trips.
+When I exchanged my voucher, I made my seat reservations for my next three train trips.

-Now you can start using your Japan Rail Pass.
-Go on to the next section to find out how to use it.
+You can now start using your Japan Rail Pass.
+Read on to learn how to do so.

 How to Use Your JR Pass